 - Identifying Potential: According to recent patterns, Sociology as an optional for UPSC mains has a high score potential, which is one of the main reasons for its popularity.
 The sociology optional has a high success rate as well, as evidenced by the fact that many of the toppers with this option are sociologists.

-- Syllabus con condensed: The syllabus is quite short and concise, and the entire coverage can be completed in 3-4 months.
+- Syllabus short condensed: The syllabus is quite short and concise, and the entire coverage can be completed in 3-4 months.

-- There is a lot of study material available: There is a scarcity of study materials and resources for this optional.
-There is an abundance of both online and offline material that may be used across numerous media.
+- There is a lot of study material available: There is no scarcity of study materials and resources for this optional.
+There is an abundance of both online and offline study material as well as sociology optional coaching available.

 - There is no need to have any prior experience: This optional has no academic base, thus any applicant, regardless of their background, can take it even if they have little or no knowledge of sociology.
 Due to ideas such as family, religion, and others, this issue is frequently featured in newspapers.